Psalm 15 – The Character of the One God Receives

 i.
 The word dwell here has a more permanent sense than the word abide in the previous line.
 It is as if David wrote, “Who may be received as a guest into God’s tent, enjoying all the protections of His hospitality?
 Who may live as a citizen in His holy hill?”

 b.
-Your holy hill: Yet in another sense, David asks a second, more intense question.
-At this time, the tabernacle of God was at Gibeon (1 Kings 3:4).
-Depending upon when David wrote this Psalm, it may very well be that the ark of the covenant was in Jerusalem (2 Samuel 6:17) and even at the holy hill of Moriah, where God had told David to build the temple (2 Samuel 24:18-21; 1 Chronicles 21:28-22:5).
+Your holy hill: Yet in another sense, David asked a second, more intense question.
+At this time, the tabernacle of God was at Gibeon (1 Chronicles 16:39 and 21:29).
+Depending upon when David wrote this psalm, it may very well be that the ark of the covenant was in Jerusalem (2 Samuel 6:17) and even at the holy hill of Moriah, where God had told David to build the temple (2 Samuel 24:18-21; 1 Chronicles 21:28-22:5, 2 Chronicles 3:1).

 i.
-Since the tabernacle was not at God’s holy hill in David’s time (though the ark of the covenant was), David has two different – yet similar in meaning – places in mind.
+Since the tabernacle was not at God’s holy hill in David’s time (though the ark of the covenant was), David has two different – yet similar – places in mind.

 B. The character of the one who can come before God.